Drop Dead Diva: Filming

 Though the background setting for Drop Dead Diva is set in Los Angeles, the series is filmed in Peachtree City, Georgia, and Senoia, Georgia, with principal photography taking place in a studio contained in a large hangar at Atlanta Regional Airport, and outdoor locations shot around the town.
 Filming originally took place in Georgia for tax incentives.

 Cancellation and revival

 On January 15, 2013, Lifetime announced that despite the cliffhanger at the end of season four, that would be the final season of Drop Dead Diva.
 Lifetime's decision to cancel the expensive drama came after the cable network approached producer Sony Pictures Television for cost-cutting options to continue with the series.
 Despite the cancellation, ratings for the season-four finale marked a season high, with 2.76 million viewers.
-However, a month and a half after Lifetime cancelled the series, the cable network signed a deal with producer Sony Pictures TV to bring the show back for a fifth season.
-The decision to bring back the series suggests that the two sides had reached a new, more cost-effective agreement.
+One month and a half after Lifetime cancelled the series, the cable network signed a deal with the series' production company, Sony Pictures Television, to bring the show back for a fifth season.